 Babak fort is a national heritage site which is named after Babak Khorramdin; a Zoroastrian revolution fighter who led a local freedom movement in Azarbaijan.
 Babak fort was built around 700 years ago, and not much is left from this fort’s exterior walls.
 Yet, its historical importance is too great to not have a place on our Tabriz travel guide.
 The climb to this fort’s 2300 meters high peak is popular among tourists for the beautiful nature and the amazingly fresh air hikers get to experience during the climb.
 Babak fort remains rather mysterious and unexplored, as ancient coins were discovered in this fort by archeologists not many years ago.

 The great bazaar of Tabriz is the only historical and cultural UNESCO heritage site in Tabriz, and is the largest covered Bazaar in the world.
 This Bazaar was one of the main markets in the silk road and for this reason, most of Tabriz rulers tried to keep expanding and renovating this bazaar.
-Naturally, the grand bazaar of Tabriz now has a collection of different architectural styles and designs within its arches and brick walls.

 Each quarter of this grand bazaar has something unique to offer.
 Tabriz handicrafts (pottery, metalwork on plates, accessories and jewelry), Tabriz delicious souvenirs (Ris and Noqa, Baqlava), and Tabrizi Persian rugs are just some of the prized items found in this bazaar.

 Tabriz is famous for its delicious Koofte (kind of meat balls) and tasty Kebabs, not only among travelers and tourists from other countries but also among people from other cities of Iran.
 Tabriz traditional foods are many, each deliciously seasoned and flavored with unexpected ingredients.
 And yet they taste so good that even Iranians favor Tabriz foods over many other cities’ cuisines.
-Tabriz Aush (like fruit aush, yogurt aush, tomato aush, Omaj aush) are also some of the popular dishes cooked traditionally by Tabriz locals, and are vegan-friendly as well.
-Tabriz Aush is recommended to be put on every traveler’s must-try cuisine list.

 Tabriz Baqlava is famous for its heavenly juicy texture, and Ris and Nuqa are Tabriz sweets everyone must try at least once in their lives!